panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 While the absolute paths are sometimes longer to write, using them makes it clear the location of the imported module.

-You can introduce new root directories to avoid the problem of the relative paths.
+To mitigate the long absolute paths, you can introduce new root directories.
 This is possible using [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver#readme), for example.

-> Use absolute paths (optionally adding new shortcut root directories) instead of the long relative paths.
+> Use absolute paths instead of the long relative paths.

 ## 5. Conclusion